JoseRoca/AfxNova/docs/Graphics /GdiPlus/GdiPlus Procedures.md

 The filled GpRect structure.

-# <a name="GDIP_RECTF"></a>GDIP_RECTF
+---

+## GDIP_RECTF

-Returns a GpRectF structure initialized with the specified values for the x, y, width, and height components.
+Returns a **GpRectF** structure initialized with the specified values for the x, y, width, and height components.

 ```
 FUNCTION GDIP_RECT (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL nWidth AS SINGLE, _